-Master of Arts in Biblical Languages (MABL) Degree Program
+Master of Arts (Biblical Languages) Degree Program (MABL)

-Deepen your understanding of the Old and New Testaments by learning the nuances of the biblical languages, Greek and Hebrew, at an advanced level through our Master of Arts in Biblical Languages.
+Deepen your understanding of the Old and New Testaments by learning the nuances of the biblical languages, Greek and Hebrew, at an advanced level through our Master of Arts (Biblical Languages).
 In this degree, you will also have opportunities to explore other ancient languages, such as Ugaritic, Aramaic, Latin and Akkadian, to further your knowledge of the Scriptures.

-M.A. in Biblical Languages students are typically interested in pursuing doctoral work, for which this degree is excellent preparation.
+Masters of Arts (Biblical Languages) students are typically interested in pursuing doctoral work, for which this degree is excellent preparation.
 Some may choose to earn a dual degree with Old Testament or New Testament to enhance their preparedness for further studies.
-If you are interested in Bible translation, teaching or other related ministries, the M.A. in Biblical Languages will prepare you well by equipping you with essential exegetical and hermeneutical skills using the original languages.
+If you are interested in Bible translation, teaching or other related ministries, the MABL will prepare you well by equipping you with essential exegetical and hermeneutical skills using the original languages.